 If you refuse to take a blood test to determine your level of THC, your driving privileges will be revoked.
 You will also be labeled a high-risk driver.
 This means that you will be required to have a mandatory ignition interlock and level two alcohol therapy and education classes.
 These penalties are for two years and are administrative.
 This means that even if you are not convicted of driving while impaired by drugs, you will still have these penalties to deal with.

 The penalties for driving while under the influence of alcohol and driving while impaired by marijuana are the same.
 If you are under the influence of both substances, your risk of being involved in a crash are higher.

-At The Foley Law Firm, we understand the seriousness of any DUI charge.
+At [nap_names id=”FIRM-NAME-1″], we understand the seriousness of any DUI charge.
 We work diligently to protect the rights of our clients.
 If there is evidence that your rights were violated during your car stop and subsequent arrest, we will present the evidence at court.
 That evidence could work in a client’s favor, resulting in a dismissal of charges.
 However, each case is different and the advice and guidance of an experienced attorney can help you determine your legal options.